wilsonzlin/minify-html/README.md

 #### Element types

-minify-html recognises elements based on one of a few ways it assumes they are used.
+minify-html assumes HTML and SVG elements are used in specific ways, based on standards and best practices.
 By making these assumptions, it can apply optimal whitespace minification strategies.
+If these assumptions do not hold, consider adjusting the HTML source or turning off whitespace minification.

 |Group|Elements|Expected children|
 |---|---|---|